ietf-wg-cellar/matroska-specification/notes.md

 When a frame in a `BlockGroup` is not a RAP, the `BlockGroup` **MUST** contain at least a `ReferenceBlock`.
 The `ReferenceBlock`s **MUST** be used in one of the following ways:

-* each reference frame listed as a `ReferenceBlock`,
+* each reference frame listed as a `ReferenceBlock`

-* some referenced frame listed as a `ReferenceBlock`, even if the timestamp value is accurate,
+* some referenced frame listed as a `ReferenceBlock`, even if the timestamp value is accurate

-* or one `ReferenceBlock` with the timestamp value "0" corresponding to a self or unknown reference.
+* one `ReferenceBlock` with the timestamp value "0" corresponding to a self or unknown reference

 The lack of `ReferenceBlock` would mean such a frame is a RAP and seeking on that frame that actually depends on other frames may create bogus output or even crash.